rach7777/monax-may/content/platform/index.md

 ```

-This page provides an overview of how Monax Industries' software stack - known to the market as Eris - is, well, stacked.
+This page provides an overview of how Monax Industries' software stack - known to the market as `eris` - is, well, stacked.
+We also go into detail as to how the tooling fits together while painting a path through our tutorial series.

-Modularity is a strong focus, greatly facilitated by [docker](https://docker.com).
-This page explains how the tooling fits together while painting a path through our tutorial series.
-The complicated task of orchestrating all the various requirements for a smart-contract-focused blockchain is exactly why we went all-in on docker despite various ongoing pain points.
+Modularity is a strong focus of the `eris` platform, which is greatly facilitated by container technology.
+Before we adopted a containerized modality, each service had to be installed, configured, and connected individually - a labour intensive process.
+Docker provides `eris` with the ability to easily manage the various processes for your application.
+It also facilitates running your chain on a variety of hardware.
+The complicated task of orchestrating all the various requirements for a smart-contract-focused blockchain is exactly why we went all-in on containerizer technology despite various ongoing pain points.
 We like to think of [eris:cli](/docs/documentation/cli/latest/eris/) as "docker for blockchains".

 {{< image src="/images/docs/eris-stack-v3.png" >}}

 Let's get started!
 The above diagram provides a high level overview of the different pieces of an ecosystem application.

-Before we adopted a docker modality, each service had to be installed, configured, and connected individually - a labour intensive process.
-Docker provides `eris` with the ability to easily manage the various processes for your application.
-It also facilitates running your chain on a variety of hardware.

 The green boxes are part of the `eris` technology stack while purple represents external services managed by `eris`.

-There are several considerations for thinking about the mechanics of your chain as an ecosystem application.
+There are five key considerations for thinking about the mechanics of your chain as one integral piece of your ecosystem application.
 The first three suffice if your goal is writing and testing smart contracts.
 The rest are for building a useable application at scale.

-# Blockchain Checklist
+# Ecosystem Application Checklist

 ## Manage Your Keys